1328766918/NSL-KDD-ML-DL/README.md

 ![Table 1: List of features on NSL-KDD dataset](description.png "Optional Title")

-Overall, these methods achieve a significant number of True Positives (TP) and True Negatives (TN), and a relatively small number of False Positives (FP), but they tend to have a high number of False Negatives (FN).
-Current tests are conducted with epochs ranging between 500-1000.
-Potential improvements could include increasing the number of hidden network layers, as well as the depth of those layers, and possibly extending the number of epochs, given the NSL-KDD dataset includes over 40 attributes.
+Overall, ***these methods achieve a significant number of True Positives (TP) and True Negatives (TN), and a relatively small number of False Positives (FP), but they tend to have a high number of False Negatives (FN)***.
+Current tests are conducted with epochs ranging between 500-1000. ***Potential improvements could include increasing the number of hidden network layers, as well as the depth of those layers, and possibly extending the number of epochs, given the NSL-KDD dataset includes over 40 attributes.***

-Generally, the results across the models are comparable, with accuracies and F1-scores around 0.78-0.82, recall rates at 0.68-0.72, and precision ranging from 0.93-0.95.
-These results indicate a high correctness rate among positive predictions by the models, though they still miss identifying some true positives, classifying them as negatives instead.
+Generally, the results across the models are comparable, with ***accuracies and F1-scores around 0.78-0.82***, ***recall rates at 0.68-0.72***, and ***precision ranging from 0.93-0.95***.
+These results indicate a ***high correctness rate among positive predictions by the models, though they still miss identifying some true positives, classifying them as negatives instead***.
 Adjustments as mentioned above might be required to address these issues.

-In terms of performance with the same parameters (e.g., hidden layer=100, epoch=1000, learning rate=0.1), the training results rank as follows: SVM > DQN ≥ Actor-Critic ≥ Supervised Learning.
+In terms of performance with the same parameters (e.g., hidden layer=100, epoch=1000, learning rate=0.1), the training results rank as follows: ***SVM > DQN ≥ Actor-Critic ≥ Supervised Learning***.
 Increasing the epochs tends to improve model performance to a certain extent, but limitations remain.

 1. **Unsupervised Learning Method**
    We employed the simple SVM method.
 The results on the test data are shown below: